sane-pint.5

 The sane-pint library implements a SANE (Scanner Access Now Easy) back-

-using the PINT (PINT Is Not Twain) device driver.
-The PINT driver is
+ing the PINT (PINT Is Not Twain) device driver.
+The PINT driver is be-

-being actively developed on the OpenBSD platform, and has been ported
+ing actively developed on the OpenBSD platform, and has been ported to

 PINT is designed to provide an ioctl(2) interface to many different